FreeDelete-Software/learn2shmup/docs/notes/mods.md

 # Notes for the learn2shmup modding system

-All notes for research and planning of the modding system for L2S.
+General notes for research and planning of the modding system.

 ## Background